 Which household food flavourings are safe to use in homemade e liquid?

-Brands like Flavourart and Cappella supply flavour liquids which contain only non oil-based food flavour compounds and PG.
+Brands like ECBlend, Flavourart and Cappella supply flavour liquids which contain only non oil-based food flavour compounds and PG.

 These flavourings are designed for both food and vaping purposes, and so are suitable for use in homemade vape juice blends.